 Where the Authority grants an operating lease over a property or an item of plant or equipment, the asset is retained in the Balance Sheet.
-Rental income is credited to the

-Other Operating Expenditure line in the Comprehensive Income and Expenditure Statement.
+Rental income is credited to the relevant service line (Property, Plant & Equipment) or Financing and Investment Income line (Investment Property) in the Comprehensive Income and Expenditure Statement.